Skip to content

 SDK-compatibility check

-Daily (or weekly) verify that your plugin still builds against the latest stable mint-sdk:
+Daily or weekly, verify that your plugin still builds against the newest stable SDK version you are willing to adopt:

 yaml